Our School’s Values and Beliefs

 In the first instance it is best to speak to your child’s teacher.
 You can arrange a meeting either by asking them in the playground at the start or end of the day.

 If you are unable to speak to your child’s teacher, you are welcome to make an appointment to meet with Mrs Cooper by speaking to the School Office.

 We will record the information that you and your child give us.
 We will then suggest various ways in which we can help and together agree on a plan.
 This often involves staff speaking to the relevant children to explain how each child is feeling and to give advice to ensure that each child feels safe and respected.
 After an agreed time, a follow up conversation is had with each child to ensure that the situation has been resolved.

-For more information, refer to our Anti-Bullying Policy
+For more information, refer to our Behaviour and Anti-Bullying Policy